Meet Our Counselors

 We enjoy our students and we love what we do.
-Counseling at North Shore is entirely distinct from College Counseling and focuses exclusively on students’ emotional health and wellness.
+Counseling at NSCD is entirely distinct from College Counseling and focuses exclusively on students’ emotional health and wellness.

 Since emotional health directly impacts school performance, we help students address usual antagonists to school achievement such as sadness, worry, anger and fear.
 We also help students strengthen skills related to socializing, self-advocacy, coping with difficult family situations, etc. Finally, we serve as collaborators and sounding boards to parents relative to issues of parenting and child development.

 While we do not provide psychotherapy services, each of us is a licensed psychotherapist with experience working with adults, children and families.
 Our services are entirely free of charge and our work with students may be impromptu or planned, and is typically woven into the school day.
 Our work is guided by the understanding that struggle goes hand-in-hand with growth.
 One of our goals as counselors is to help kids “struggle well” so they may grow and thrive.

 In addition to being recommended for counseling by teachers, students’ parents routinely request counseling support.
 There are a variety of ways in which parents may wish to work with us.
 We strongly recommend that parents let us know if something challenging has occurred.
 Likewise, should a crisis involve your child’s emotional health, please let us know.